Overview

 - Distinguishing and properly framing legal grounds versus factual grounds

-- Effective use of case law in objections — what strengthens an argument and what undermines it
+- Effective use of case law in objections — what strengthened an argument and what undermined it

 - Addressing alternative and estimated assessments